louisdh/openterm/README.md

 | wc | whoami | | |

+## Dependencies
+This project uses a modified version of [ios_system](https://github.com/holzschu/ios_system), which requires OpenSSL.
+For convenience both of these are included in the `Dependencies` folder.

+## Running
+Open `Terminal.xcworkspace`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
+Build using the `Terminal` scheme.
+Please note that with the current setup you can only build for arm64 (so no iOS simulator).

 ## License

 This project is available under the MIT license.
 See the LICENSE file for more info.